 Virginia NFL District Tournament

 The tournament will feature competition in all NFL events, including original oration, international extemporaneous speaking, domestic extemporaneous speaking, dramatic interpretation humorous interpretation, duo interpretation, Lincoln-Douglas debate, Public Forum debate, policy debate, and student congress.
 The tournament will follow NFL rules for all events, so schools are encouraged to check the NFL website (www.nationalforensicleague.org ) to obtain the specific rules for each event.
+This year the NSDA has adopted two new individual events, Program of Oral Interpretation (POI) and Informative Speaking (INF).
+Coaches are encouraged to watch the final round of these events from last year's national tournament to see how to prepare students to compete in these categories.

 · Entry limits are determined by the NFL based upon the number of memberships and degrees the school has on file with the national office one week prior to the tournament.
 Points from the speech tournament will not be added to the school’s total until after the debate tournament.
 Coaches should make sure they are entering all points for all students into the NFL database on a monthly basis.
 No student will be allowed to register unless he/she has earned NFL membership by the date of registration.